Wowe-Peanut/Snail/README.md

 # TODO

+- Refactoring:
+  - [] Separate rendering and physics engine.
+B/c of interpolation and float cast we already have to copy shit over so just aim to link
+  - [] Applying Google C++ Stylesheet

+- QOL:
-- [] QOL: Make initial conditions & simulation parameters setable from input file
+  - [] Make initial conditions & simulation parameters setable from input file
-  - That way I don't have to recompile anytime I want to fuck around with the sim
+  - [] Add reset animation button
+  - [] Add single step button
+  - [] Zoom in and out with camera

+- IPC:
+  - [] Fixed boundary condition
+  - [] Moving boundary condition
+  - [] Mesh on Mesh contact
+  - [] Inversion free
+  - [] Friction energy

+- [] Investigate sticky DBC Hessian transformation more (whether it's actually necessary since I can't get it to work)

 - [] Improve Cube Construction:
   - Should only draw the minimum number of external triangles and not draw any internal supports (might make it hard to tell if structure inverted but idgaf rn)